AttractionsAttractions in FiveWalt Disney World (FL)

 3. How the cartoon world came to life.

-4. Easter eggs, secrets, and more, oh my!
+4. Easter eggs, secrets, and more – oh my!

-There’s a little orange bird who appears toward the beginning and end of your ride.
-Created for MMRR, Chuuby was supposed to be named “Chubby,” but a typo misspelled the name and it stuck.
+⭐ There’s a little orange bird who appears toward the beginning and end of your ride.
+Created for MMRR, Chuuby was supposed to be named “Chubby,” but a typo misspelled the name, and it stuck.

 5. The Nuts and Bolts.

 The ride vehicles are hard bench seats with a single pull-down lap bar.
-There are 4 train cars, each with 2 rows of 3-5 people, depending on size. so about 32 people can ride on each train.
+There are 4 train cars, each with 2 rows of 3-5 people, depending on size.,so about 32 people can ride on each train.
 There’s a very small step up and then down to enter the car.

 Runaway Railway is one of the most popular attractions in Hollywood Studios.
 Consequently, there are long lines all day long.
-The attraction does offer Lightning Lane via Genie+.
-And it’s open for Early Theme Park Entry.
+Mickey & Minnie’s Runaway Railway is open for Early Theme Park Entry, and also for Extended Evening Theme Park Hours when Hollywood Studios hosts them.
+For a shorter wait, Lightning Lane access is available with Lightning Lane Multi Pass and Lightning Lane Premier Pass.

 The Bottom Line.